ZAX130/ModeTv2/README.md

 `pip install .`

-Please note that our Modet package requires CUDA to be installed in the environment rather than the cudatoolkit package from the conda environment.
-If cudatoolkit package is already present in the environment, please ensure it matches the system's CUDA version.
+Please note that the `modet` package requires CUDA to be installed in the system's environment rather than the `cudatoolkit` package from the conda environment.
+If the `cudatoolkit` package is already present in the environment, please ensure it matches the system's CUDA version.

 Our successfully installed environment for modet is as follows:
 - Ubuntu 22.04